Cahzor/Cahzor/README.md

 # Cahzor 💻💖☕

-**`Quality Guardian/Bug Buster (Manual Tester )`**
+**`Quality Guardian/Bug Buster (Manual Tester)`**

 I am an avid computer enthusiast and an aspiring manual tester, driven to further my skills in automated testing.
-Within my portfolio, you will find a collection of manual tests, as I aspire to expand my skills into automated testing in the near future.
+Within my portfolio, you will find a collection of manual tests and automated tests.